evkx/evkx.github.io/content/models/hyundai/ioniq_5/Ioniq_5_Long_Range_2WD/_index.md

 ## Performance

 The Hyundai Ioniq 5 Long Range 2WD has a maximum power of 168KW (228hp).
 The total torque is 350nm.
-The 0-100km/h sprint (0-62mph) is performed in 7,3 seconds.
-The top speed is 185 kph.
+The 0-100km/h sprint (0-62mph) takes 7,3 seconds.
+The top speed is 185 km/h.

 ## Battery, range, and charging